gvessio/gvessio.github.io/_pages/publications.md

 author_profile: true
 ---

-# 📚 Selected Publications by Research Area

-For a full list of my publications, please visit my [Google Scholar profile](https://scholar.google.it/citations?user=KyQe9EgAAAAJ&hl).
+Here is a selection of my publications, organized by research area.
+For a complete list, please visit my [Google Scholar profile](https://scholar.google.it/citations?user=KyQe9EgAAAAJ&hl).

 ## Digital Humanities and Cultural Heritage